Drought Watch

 There are many ways to conserve water at home, including:

-• Water your lawn only if necessary.
-Apply no more than 1 inch of water per week (use an empty can to determine how long it takes to water 1 inch).
+- Water your lawn only if necessary.
 Avoid watering on windy and hot days.
-This pattern will encourage healthier, deeper grass roots.
-Over-watering is wasteful, encourages fungal growth and disease, and results in shallow, compacted root systems that are more susceptible to drought.
+Watering grass lightly and efficiently will encourage healthier, deeper grass roots.
+Overwatering is wasteful, encourages fungal growth and disease, and results in shallow, compacted root systems that are more susceptible to drought.

-• Set up a rain barrel to be ready to repurpose rain when it does fall.
+- Set up a rain barrel to be ready to repurpose rain when it does fall.
+Or just set out a bucket to capture water in the event of rain, and reuse it to water plants or the bird bath.

 Welcome to the Lansford - Coaldale Joint Water Authority.